 Cowboy builders can ruin a house extension or renovation project, making a large project with a large budget even more expensive.
-Of course, finding a reliable builder is key to your home project running smoothly and to achieving a result that reflects what you wanted and that will last.
-However (and as we all know too well) not all builders are equally conscientious and professional.
+Of course, finding a reliable builder is key to your home project running smoothly and achieving a result that reflects what you wanted and that will last.
+However, as some of us know all too well, not all builders are equally conscientious and professional.

 1. A cowboy builder has no references